statnett/image-scanner-operator/README.md

 example of a CIS resource.

-The CIS resource `.spec` specifies the container image to scan and some additional workload metadata, and the image scan result is added/updated in `.status` by the `ContainerImageScan` controller.
+The CIS resource `.spec` specifies the container image to scan and some additional workload metadata, and a summary of the image scan result is added/updated in `.status` by the `ContainerImageScan` controller.
+A detailed report of detected vulnerabilities is published into a [OpenReports](https://openreports.io/) `Report` resource owned by the CIS.
+See [v1alpha1_report.yaml][Report-example] for an example of a `Report` resource managed by Image Scanner operator.

 CIS resources should not be edited by standard users, as the `Workload` controller will create CIS resources from running pods.
 And the standard